ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 {{BLINDRSA}}.
 All security considerations described in the VOPRF and blind RSA documents also apply in the Privacy Pass use-case.
-Considerations related to broader privacy and security concerns in a multi-Client and multi-Issuer setting are deferred to the Architecture document {{I-D.ietf-privacypass-architecture}}.
+Considerations related to broader privacy and security concerns in a multi-Client and multi-Issuer setting are deferred to the Architecture document {{ARCHITECTURE}}.

 Beyond these considerations, it is worth highlighting the fact that Client TokenRequest messages contain truncated token key IDs.
 This is done to minimize the chance that an Issuer